mafe72/NESPi-Fan-Control-Board/README.md

 **NOTE**: This assumes that you have already connected the jumper wires to the correct PINS and ports;
 If you haven't, see the [Hardware Installation](#hardware-installation) section.

-This instructions are a *step-by-step guide* to install necessary software for your **Retroflag NESPi Fan Control Board**.
+This instructions are a *step-by-step guide* to install necessary software for your **NESPi Fan Control Board**.
 You can setup this via SSH or using the command line interface in your RetroPie.
 To enter the command line interface of RetroPie, *PRESS* ***F4*** just after booting up.

 ----------